bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 excerpt: "A comprehensive guide to understanding the real-world challenges of electric vehicles and why hybrids may be the better choice for now."
 ---

 In today’s rapidly evolving automotive landscape, electric vehicles (EVs) have become the poster child for a greener future.
-They are often touted as the ultimate solution to our environmental challenges—a clean, quiet, and sustainable alternative to the internal combustion engine (ICE) vehicles that have dominated the roads for over a century.
+They are often touted as the ultimate solution to our environmental challenges - a clean, quiet, and sustainable alternative to the internal combustion engine (ICE) vehicles that have dominated the roads for over a century.
 But as someone who values looking beyond the surface, I believe it’s important to delve deeper.
 The reality is more nuanced, and while EVs hold great promise, they also come with significant challenges and complexities that are not immediately apparent.

 At the same time, we must consider the stringent policies that are pushing traditional ICE vehicles off the roads, raising new concerns for consumers and industries alike.
-Amidst this ongoing debate, hybrids—particularly those developed by leaders like Toyota—emerge as a practical and balanced solution that merits serious consideration.
+Amidst this ongoing debate, hybrids - particularly those developed by leaders like Toyota - emerge as a practical and balanced solution that merits serious consideration.

 <img class="img-responsive" src="/images/posts/cars/charging-cars.jpg" alt="">